SoftHu/tos_avg/En/QuestStartTalkENode_1752082129625466.md

 through official channels, of course.
 I must remind you: you should only use it on crops.
 Don't use it to duplicate anything else!
-After all, this technology isn't mature yet and I can't guarantee what might happen.]
+After all, this technology isn't mature yet, and I can't guarantee what might happen.]
 1752085185083786 -->|Nothing special.|1752146947163539[<b>Speaker 👉 Musashi:</b>

 You don't know...